The short version

 Where the overlap is

-There isn't much.
+Honestly, there is not much.
 CoreLogic tells you who owns the building.
 SCAYLED tells you who operates inside it and how to reach them.
 Those are different people, different lookups, different workflows.

 Feature comparison